Imperial-iGEM/DJANGO-Assembly-Methods/README.md

 `$ python manage.py runserver`

+## Continuous Intergration and Unittests ✅

+For our Ci we use Github Actions, to check progress of you pull request click on the actions folder.
+Every push request is tested against a build on python 3.6, 3.7 and 3.8.

+For out unit tests we use Django's built in offering, before making a pull request trying running this command in the root folder to initiate unit tests

+`python manage.py test`

 ## testing the RESTAPI 🧬

 once your server in running as we left our machine in the previous stage, we can use the GUI django rest framework provides to test out our two end points!